Sim-to-Real Transfer for Robotic Manipulation with Tactile Sensory: EXPERIMENT

 Fig.~\ref{fig:real_compare} shows the door opening strategies from policies with and without tactile sensing.
 The policy leveraging tactile information appeared to demonstrate a better grasping pose as it positioned the gripper to grasp the sides of the door knob with many tactile units activated, which implies large contact region.
 Large contact area minimized the chance of slipping and hence lead to a better grasp stability and more consistent door opening result shown in Fig.~\ref{fig:compare}.

 Quantitatively, from Table~\ref{tab:result}, we could see that by incorporating the tactile feedback, the agent was able to achieve a larger mean of door opening angle in both simulation and reality, compared to the results from the policies that didn't use such information.
 It also resulted in greater minimal and maximal door-opening angles and a significant decrease in the number of steps taken to open the door, from an average of 275.6 to 176.3.
 This indicates an increase in task performance and a faster and smoother control of the robot can be achieved.
+The `Steps' column in the table indicates the total steps taken to achieve the maximal angles.
+In reality, the robot took fewer steps than in simulation because the maximal angles achievable were usually smaller.
 By inspecting the standard deviation results from both simulation and reality, we could further deduce that with tactile, the learned policies were able to achieve a more consistent performance.

 We additionally presented the episode reward for further comparison.
 A direct comparison may seem to be unfair as the reward function for no-tactile cases had one less tactile reward term as Eq.~\eqref{equ:reward_tactile}.
 Therefore, we could consider the maximum episode reward that could be achieved by policies without tactile, by adding the maximum tactile reward term, ${timesteps}^{max}\cdot\omega_{tactile}\cdot r^{max}_{tactile}=300$, to the average episode reward listed in the table.
 However, even with this included, the episode reward obtained with tactile sensor still outperformed, which demonstrated the usefulness of tactile sensors in solving the door opening task.